Is the secret to great red wine extended maceration?

 Rhône Valley -Syrah - Maison M. Chapoutier

-For Maison M. Chapoutier, especially in crafting Syrah from the storied slopes of Hermitage, extended maceration is pivotal.
+Extensive maceration is pivotal for Maison M. Chapoutier, especially in crafting syrah from the storied slopes of Hermitage.
 It enables them to extract deep colour, complex flavours, and the structured tannins that are hallmarks of their wines.
-This technique not only intensifies the wine but also ensures its longevity and expressive character, embodying the essence of their terroir.
+This technique not only intensifies the wine but also ensures its longevity and expressive character, embodying the essence of its terroir.

 Ribera del Duero - Tempranillo - Vega Sicilia